Provable Non-Convex Euclidean Distance Matrix Completion: Geometry, Reconstruction, and Robustness: Theoretical Analysis

 \subsection{Local Convergence Analysis}

 The most critical property for a sampling operator to possess in matrix completion theory is the restricted isometry property, briefly discussed in \Cref{subsec: matrix completion}.
 This property roughly states that, when restricted to the local structure (or tangent space) around the true low-rank matrix, the partial observations preserve enough information to allow for faithful algorithmic recovery.
 We state this more formally with the following theorem: \begin{thm}[RIP of $\Mo$] Let $\X\in\S$ be the ground truth, rank-$r$, $\nu$-incoherent Gram matrix with tangent space $\T$ in $\mfr$.
-Let $\Omega$ be sampled from $\univ$ via a Bernoulli sampling process with parameter $p\geq \frac{16}{3}\beta\frac{\log{n}}{{n}}$.
-If for some absolute numerical constant $C>0$ and $\beta\geq 1$, then with probability at least $1-4n^{-\beta} - 2n^{1-\beta}$, we have that
+Let $\Omega$ be sampled from $\univ$ via a Bernoulli sampling process with parameter $p\geq \frac{128}{3}\beta\frac{\log{n}}{{n}}$ for any $\beta>3$.
+With probability at least $1-C'n^{3-\beta}$, where $C'$ is an absolute constant, we have that for some absolute numerical constant $C>0$ independent of $n$ or $\X$ that

-Furthermore, for any $\varepsilon_0$, if $p\geq \frac{C\nu^2 r^2}{\varepsilon_0^2 }\frac{\beta\log{n}}{n}$ for some sufficiently large numerical constant $C>0$, then
+Furthermore, for any $\varepsilon_0$, if $p\geq \frac{C''\nu^2 r^2}{\varepsilon_0^2 }\frac{\beta\log{n}}{n}$ for some sufficiently large numerical constant $C''>0$, then

 \end{thm} \begin{proof}[Proof sketch] This proof works by decomposing $\Mo$ into diagonal and off-diagonal components.
-We recognize that estimating off-diagonal terms in $\la\Y,\Pt\Mo\Pt(\Y)\ra$ can be written as a quadratic form with sub-Gaussian random vectors, allowing the application of the Hanson-Wright inequality (see \Cref{thm: Hanson Wright}).
-The diagonal terms are equivalent to $p\Vert\va\Vert_\fro^2\la\Y,\Pt\Fo\Pt(\Y)\ra$, and can be concentrated using a non-commutative Bernstein inequality, reproduced in \Cref{thm:Bernstein}.
-See \Cref{subsubsec: proof of Mo RIP} for details. \end{proof}
+We recognize that estimating deviations from expectation in the off-diagonal terms in $\Vert\Pt\Mo\Pt-p^2\Pt\Vert$ is a second-order degenerate U-statistic---see\cite{lee2019u} for details on the theory of U-statistics---allowing the application of the decoupling inequality from \cite{de2012decoupling}, with the relevant theorem reproduced in \Cref{thm: Decoupling}.
+Once the random variables are decoupled, we can conditionally apply a non-commutative Bernstein inequality, reproduced in \Cref{thm:Bernstein}, and use the law of total probability to obtain a high-probability bound for the total deviation.
+The concentration of the diagonal terms in the full expression is equivalent to the concentration of $p\Vert\Pt\Fo\Pt-p\Pt\FI\Pt\Vert$, which is more simply analyzed through \Cref{thm:Bernstein} alone.
+See Appendix~\ref{subsubsec: proof of Mo RIP} for details.
+We also note that the last sample complexity statement supersedes the original sample complexity statement for sufficiently large $C''$. \end{proof}

 \begin{remark} We note that this result is given in terms of the Bernoulli sampling probability, rather than the more traditional number of samples with replacement seen in the matrix completion literature.
 To provide a more direct comparison, and remarking that $\Ebb[\vert\Omega\vert]=m$ and $p = \frac{m}{L}$, we have that for a sufficiently large constant $C>0$ that